nginxinc/nginx-wiki/source/modules/sr_cache.rst

   M=1&UNC=0&RT=62&H=1&L=EN&SRC=LK

-It is worth mentioning that, if you want to retain the order of the URI arguments, then you can do string substitutions on the value of `$args <|HttpCoreModule|#$args>`_ directly, for example:
+It is worth mentioning that, if you want to retain the order of the URI arguments, then you can do string substitutions on the value of `$args <http://nginx.org/en/docs/http/ngx_http_core_module.html#$args>`_ directly, for example:

 .. code-block:: nginx